youngyangze/texadventure/README.md

 # texadventure
-there is no typo in name:fire::speaking_head:
+there is no typo in name:fire: :speaking_head: